Ganzzi/llm_queue/README.md

 ## Type-Safe API with Dual Generics

-**v0.2.0 introduces breaking changes for better type safety:**

-### Dual Generic Types

-The API now uses two generic types for maximum type safety:
+The API uses two generic types for maximum type safety:

 - `QueueRequest[P]`: Where `P` is the type of your input parameters
 - `QueueResponse[T]`: Where `T` is the type of your response results